 When Jeed found out he was living with HIV he made funeral arrangements so that his mother wouldn’t have to.

-Over 20 years later, and now in his 40s, Jeed has benefited from advancements in HIV medicines.
+Over 20 years later, and now in his 40s, he’s benefited from advancements in HIV medicines.

 However, not all treatment is equal, and middle-income countries, home to the majority of people living with HIV, also bear the brunt of over-priced ARVs.
 This prevents people from accessing the most optimal drugs and the improved quality of life that comes with it.

-Community action is critical in identifying the causes of treatment barriers, and in addressing them.
+This theme of this year’s World AIDS Day (1 December) is ‘communities make the difference’.
 The Thai Network of People Living with HIV (TNP+), in collaboration with our partner the AIDS Access Foundation, is working to ensure everyone can access the treatment they deserve.

 © Gemma Taylor/Make Medicines Affordable